 My Writing Process

 I’m always curious how writers come up with their stories.
-If you share that interest, here is the back story of Uncharted.
+If you share that interest, here is the back story of the Wind Chaser suspense novels.

-I based much of the novel on personal experiences gathered sailing the Bahamas over the past forty years.
-This is, however, a work of fiction so, if you cruise these islands, don’t look on your charts for all the cays and islands mentioned here.
-However, many persons and places are real, and when they fit the story, I included authentic details which sailors and Bahamians will recognize.
-I have been to all of the well-known places, Nassau, Georgetown, and Sampson Cay as well as some lesser known ones, including Norman’s Cay and South Andros.
+I based much of these novels on personal experiences gathered while sailing the Bahamas over the past forty years.
+This is, however, a work of fiction, so if you look at your charts while cruising for all the cays and islands mentioned in these books, you may not find all of the ones where Kat and Carter sailed.
+Many persons and places are real, and when they fit the story, I included authentic details that sailors and Bahamians will recognize.
+I have been to all of the well-known places, Nassau, Georgetown, and Sampson Cay, as well as some lesser-known ones, including Norman’s Cay and South Andros.
 Along the way, I heard firsthand stories from many Bahamians and kept them in my sailing journal.
-I interviewed and corresponded with George Jung, Carlos Lehder’s partner in crime, while he was incarcerated, and gained his perspective of the Medellin cartel years.
+To develop a better understanding of the drug trade through the Bahamas in the 1970s and early 80s, a critical part of UNCHARTED, I interviewed and corresponded with George Jung, Carlos Lehder’s partner in crime, while he was incarcerated, and gained his perspective of the Medellin cartel years.